-America wasn't immune to the fad.
+America wasn't immune to the fashion of the times.
 In 1911, Dr T. Kennard Thomson proposed to expand New York into its adjacent waters for a grand total of 50 square miles.
 Thomson was neither a lightweight nor a crackpot.
 As a consulting engineer and urban planner for the City of New York, he had been involved in the construction of numerous bridges and over 20 of New York's early skyscrapers, specialising in their foundations, designing pneumatic caissons.
 It was the versatility of these caissons that would lead Dr Thomson to envisage a much wider application for them.
 In August of 1916, he wrote an article in Popular Science, advocating 'A Really Greater New York'.

 "At first glance," he writes to suspend his audience's disbelief, "a project to reclaim fifty square miles of land from New York bay, to add one hundred miles of new waterfront docks, to fill in the East River, and to prepare New York for a population of twenty million, seems somewhat stupendous, does it not?"